mrchrisneal/DashPad/docs/api/index.md

 DashPad-API is a FastAPI-based backend service that collects system metrics directly from the Linux server it runs on.

-## Important Deployment Note
+!!! warning "DashPad-API Deployment"

-⚠️ **The API container MUST run directly on the server being monitored.** It cannot be deployed to cloud services like Google Cloud Run because it requires:
+    **The DashPad-API container MUST run directly on the server being monitored.** It cannot be deployed to cloud services like Google Cloud Run because it requires:

     - Direct access to `/proc` and `/sys` filesystems
     - Local file system access for logs
     - Host networking to gather network information (planned feature)

     Only deploy the API container on the actual Linux server you want to monitor.

 ## Key Features